 Want to visit the park independently?
 You can rent scooters from Pak Chong upon arrival from Bangkok and ride around 15 minutes until you get into the park.
 Like all National Parks in Thailand, you can camp overnight by renting equipment from the National Park office.
 Make sure to bring your own food.

 Khao Yai is about 2 hours from Bangkok by minivan (approx. 180 baht) making it an ideal day or overnight trip from Bangkok.

 Cost of Foreign Visitor – National Park fee (at time of writing) = 400 baht.
 Seeing wild elephants = priceless.

 Thailand Travel Tip: For getting to Khao Yai National Park, take a minivan to Pak Chong from Bangkok Ekkamai Bus Station

 Thailand Wildlife Fact: Elephants are seen as Thailand’s sacred animal.
-However, many elephants who are forced to work in elephant camps in Thailand are subject to cruelty and animal abuse.
+However, many elephants who are forced to work in elephant camps are subject to animal cruelty and animal abuse in Thailand.
 Read here for my recommendations on ethical elephant sanctuaries.

 Wild Animals in Thailand: Snorkel or Dive with Turtles around Thai islands

 Seeing turtles when snorkelling or diving is definitely possible and you can have a good chance in some areas of Thailand.
 The island of Koh Tao is named after turtles although I have seen more when scuba diving around Koh Chang, Koh Phi Phi and around the Similan islands.
 All turtles I have seen here are Hawksbill turtles and are a smaller version of their cousins that I’ve seen in Indonesia but well worth a turtle spotting dive.